Best MacBook Air Monitors iMore 2020

 When it comes time to purchase an external monitor for your MacBook Air, there are several things to keep in mind, including display performance, size, and price.
-Each year at iMore, we look at the newest monitors and put them through the paces.
-Based on this, we consider the LG 27UK850-W the best monitor you can currently buy for the Apple laptop.
+Each year at iMore, we look at the newest MacBook Air monitors and put them through the paces.
+Based on this, we consider the LG 27UK850-W to be one of the best MacBook Air monitors you can currently buy for the Apple laptop.
 We've gathered other noteworthy models to help you choose the one that fits your needs best.

 - Best Overall: LG 27UK850-W